scale logo

 Bradley-Terry scores Leaderboard

 In addition to instruction following ratings, we also collected pairwise rankings measuring the annotators’ preference between two model responses on these instruction following prompts.
 This ranking also takes into considerations outside of instruction such as factuality and the general preference on style and writing quality.
-For example, we notice that the Gemini 1.5 Pro (post-I/O) model’s rankings move up here, possibly due to its higher ranking in “writing” that’s not taken into account in the pure instruction following leaderboard.
+For example, we notice that the Gemini 1.5 Pro (August 27, 2024) model’s rankings move up here, possibly due to its higher ranking in “writing” which is not taken into account in the pure instruction following leaderboard.
+O1-preview ranks first while Llama 3.2 90B Vision Instruct ranks tenth.

 Writing Leaderboard